-Feel free to poll your customers about what they really like about buying from you or working with you.
-When you have a healthy sample of data, you might revisit your business plan and niche down.
+Feel free to poll your customers on what they really like about buying from or working with you.
+When you have a healthy data sample, you can revisit your business plan and niche down.

 The reasons for gratitude are all around us.
-Maybe journaling isn’t for you, though.
-So how about this instead: Give a friend or family member a call out of the blue today and tell them why you’re grateful for them.
+But maybe journaling isn’t for you.
+So how about this instead: Today, give a friend or family member a call out of the blue and tell them why you’re grateful for them.

 Read: How Gratitude Works

-If you’re human, you have at least some bad habits.
-Here’s a thought exercise: If a certain number of those habits don’t change, what is the likely result.
-If that scares you, make a change.
+If you’re human, you have at least a few bad habits.
+Here’s a thought exercise: If a certain number of those habits don’t change, what is the likely result?
+If what you come up with scares you, make a change.

 Here’s a journal topic: Write about the reasons that might’ve been behind your last naysayer’s negativity.
-If it’s a friend or family member, maybe they are just being protective.
+If it’s a friend or family member, consider whether they are just being protective.

 Read: How to Handle the Haters

-If you find yourself identifying with one or several of this issue’s New Thought Leaders, head to the book store and dive in.
-Immerse yourself in their methodology for a while to see if it sticks.
-PAGE 42
+If you find yourself identifying with one or several of this issue’s new thought leaders, head to the bookstore and dive in.
+Immerse yourself in their methodology for a while to see if something sticks.

-There’s no better time than now to lean in to optimism, and there are few better reasons to trust in the future like studying the past.
-Read a tale of two of human achievement this weekend.
+There’s no better time than now to lean into optimism, and there are few better reasons to trust in the future like studying the past.
+Read a tale of human achievement this weekend.

 Read: Why Attitude Matters

 Your vision is the backbone of your leadership abilities.
-When chatting with a team member or colleague, ask for their interpretation of what you’re trying to achieve (and don’t judge them).
+When chatting with a team member or colleague, ask for their interpretation of what you’re trying to achieve—and don’t judge them for their answer.

 If you’re looking for compatriots, consider signing up for an adult recreational sports league, or find another local club you might be interested in.
-Everyone needs social time—even solopreneurs.
+Everyone needs social time and connections—even solopreneurs.